oasci/metalflare/study/03-data/001-rogfp-md/README.md

 # 001-rogfp-md

-MD simulations of the reduction-oxidation-sensitive GFP.
+This experiment performs classical MD simulations of the [reduced form of roGFP](../../02-methods/01-protocols/gfp-definitions.md#reduced-form) for benchmarking structural changes of [mseGFP mutations](../../02-methods/01-protocols/gfp-definitions.md#mseGFP).

 ## Protein preparation

 Protein Data Bank (PDB) files are not immediately usable for MD simulations.
 Thus, we have to perform several steps to clean and prepare our PDB files.
-All of these steps are located in the [protein-prep.sh script][protein-prep].
+Our protocol is located in [protein-prep.sh][protein-prep].

 ### Logging